albertnis/desker/README.md

 # Desker

+> [!IMPORTANT]
+> In the years since this repository was updated, I have moved to [WLED](https://kno.wled.ge/) and [ESPHome](https://esphome.io/) for my LED strip needs.
+This repo remains as an archive.

 *Controlling desk lighting with Arduino*

 In April 2017, I puchased some SK6812 individually-addressable LED strips.
 After cutting and soldering them to size, I fastened them at various strategic locations around my desk: beneath speakers, beneath, monitors, and behind monitors.
 With [backlight][] controlling my existing 12V strip behind my desk, I decided I needed a new, simpler solution.